Schuylkill County roller rink makes major comeback

-Keirra Jones and Abbey Garrity of Pottsville, in unison: “Yes, no, not at all.”
+When asked if they consider themselves good skaters, Keirra Jones and Abbey Garrity of Pottsville, in unison replied: “Yes, no, not at all.”

 This is only the roller rink’s second weekend open since it abruptly closed in April after four decades of business.
 The rink was sold and, at first, the new owners planned to convert it into a warehouse.